hooksw/konify/README.md

   }
 }
 ```
 `If` receive a State<Boolean> state and a` @View ()->Unit ` callback.
-in the code above, when one of stateA,stateB,stateC changes, `Switch` will check the state in order of declaration, the first callback that state value is `true when will execute.
+In the code above, when one of stateA,stateB,stateC changes, `Switch` will check the state in order of declaration, the first callback that state value is `true when will execute.

 #### ViewLocal
 If you are familiar with Compose, you must know `CompositionLocal`.in Konify ,it's `ViewLocal`.
 The main difference of usage is that the value of ViewLocal should be a State type, even if it won't be changed, it's a design compromise.
 You can use it like:
 ```kotlin
 val LocalCount = ViewLocalOf(1)